 What he did: The roof was repaired and an outside wall rebuilt, floors were replaced, and a lean-to conservatory was replaced with an orangery.
 Other period details were restored or reinstated

-When Henry bought it, it was uninhabitable, so he and the builder worked their way through the house, starting with the exterior wall before moving on to the top floor where they created a temporary apartment so Henry could be on site.
+Henry and the builder gradually worked their way through the house, starting with the exterior wall before moving on to the top floor where they created a temporary apartment so Henry could be on site.
 A dilapidated lean-to conservatory was demolished and replaced with an orangery, more in keeping with the style of the house, and one of the bedrooms was sacrificed for a new bathroom.